 Sponsorship is a great way to involve your kids in the bigger picture of a community and giving of themselves especially if other opportunities outside of the house aren’t great options due to the challenges presented by your situation or schedule.

 In order to establish a meaningful connection right from the start, we selected sponsored children who shared the same birthday (including year) with each of my children.
-This has been a great way to remember ages and birthdays for our sponsored children and each of my children feel connected to one special child somewhere else in the world.
+This has been a great way to remember ages and birthdays for our sponsored children and each of my children feels connected to one special child somewhere else in the world.

 We write letters and emails, send cards, and we occasionally send small gifts.
 Admittedly, some time periods are more consistent than others.
 World Vision makes this very easy as they send ready to go sticker books, cards and calendars for sponsors to send a few times a year and all you have to do is write a note.
 Compassion includes a form each time you receive a letter from your child and we try to keep that form out until we write back.
 I also find it very helpful to keep international forever stamps in the house.
 I purchase a sheet of them and keep them handy so we can immediately mail our letters when we write.